masonbuilt/sendero/README.md

 Linux only: `sudo apt-get install nfs-kernel-server`

 `vagrant up` in the project directory.
+This will take a while to download the box template and install all the programs.

 `ssh vagrant@10.11.12.13` - password is 'vagrant'

 `nano ~/.ssh/authorized_keys` and add your public key (found in ~/.ssh/id_rsa.pub in your host computer).
 If you don't have a public key, [create one](https://help.github.com/articles/generating-a-new-ssh-key/).
 Save the file and exit.
 You should now be able to ssh into the machine with `vagrant ssh` and not have to use a password.

-Currently only the code has been copied.
-I still need to add Chef and some cookbooks to provision the virtual machine and start the application.
+`vagrant ssh`

+`bundle exec rails s` - This will start the server and you can access the application [locally](http://local.sendero.com)